sudopotito/geo_extension/template/README.md

 Thank you for contributing to Geo Extension! 🌐
 Every country you add helps make addresses easier, cleaner, and more accurate for users worldwide.
+Even if your country is already supported, your updates and improvements are always welcome.
 Your effort makes a global difference — one CSV at a time.